Menu

 • The second part is the face-to-face part of the training.
 The face-to-face training will explore the practical and emotional impact of sight loss and hearing loss using interactive activities, looking particularly at communication and sighted guiding skills.
 Each face-ato-face training session runs from 9.30 am to 4pm.

-Aberdeen – at NESS Resource Centre, 21 John Street, Aberdeen AB25 1BT
+The Aberdeen based training takes place at NESS Resource Centre, 21 John Street, Aberdeen AB25 1BT and runs from 9.30-4pm.

 • Wednesday 28th January 2026